CogitoErgoSum12/NFT-search_with_Flask/README.md

 ## Usage

-* After deploying the web application, you need to write the address in the search bar on your browser
+* After deploying the web application, you need to write the address in the search bar on your browser.
+But firstly you need to go /register directory and register your login.
+After in /login directory, you can log in.

+If you want to logout, write /logout.

 ```
 http://127.0.0.1:5000/